 The three main types of catfish species are the blue catfish, channel catfish, and flathead catfish.
 But there are many other catfish types like the cory catfish, pictus catfish, and Raphael catfish.
 We will profile the type of catfish you can have in your fish tank, and the larger species found in the wild.

-Here are pictures of different types of catfish and a brief description of their features, habitat, and habitat.
+Here are pictures of different types of catfish and a brief description of their features, and habitat.

 Channel catfish have an olive-brown to slate color and sometimes there are shades of blue and grey on the sides.
 Their bellies are white or silvery-white.